narayanrai97/ride-share-rails/Calender.md

 RecurringPattern
 schedule_window_id: 3
-separation_count: 0 # The count is set to 0 since it occures every month.
+separation_count: 0 # The count is set to 0 since it occurs every month.
-week_of_month: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
+week_of_month: 2 # The day_of_week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
-week_of_month: 0 # The week of month is 0 because the example is occuring every other week until the end date.
+week_of_month: 0 # The week_of_month is 0 because the example is occuring every other week until the end date.
-month_of_year: 0 # The month of year is set to 0 because it is not recurring once a month every year.
+month_of_year: 0 # The month_of_year is set to 0 because it is not recurring once a month every year.
-type_of_repeating: "monthly" # The type of repeating is set to monthy because the schedule_window above recurs monthly.
+type_of_repeating: "monthly" # The type_of_repeating is set to monthly because the schedule_window above recurs monthly.

 # Example of monthly.
-Occures every other month, every two weeks, on Tuesday
+Occurs every other month, every two weeks, on Tuesday

 ScheduleWindow Model
 id: 4